Emme313/p3-city-search-project/README.md

 We then confirmed with the back-end on the format of the data, and the routes they were building, then implemented sample data and routes so we could build out both ends at the same time.

 Once the backend was deployed, we installed axios to access it, and removed our sample data.
+Our front-end repository can be seen [here](https://github.com/wdixon2186/City-Search-Front-End).

 ### Back-End (Express and MongoDB)